princessbleach/ClientBrief/README.md

 - Investigate relevant documentation, tutorials, or instructional videos that provide technical insights into your tasks.
 Summarise the content and its relevance to your project.
 - Explain how this technical knowledge supports your project work and guides your decision-making process.

 ## Implementation (Suggested Word Count 1,100)

 ### Process
 I began by replicating the platformer-type camera seen in Little Nightmares 2 and adjusting the controls to suit.
+I then decreased player speed and jump velocity to be more reflective of Little Nighmares 2.
 - Provide a step-by-step breakdown of your development process, including key milestones and decisions made throughout the project.
 - Highlight any tools, frameworks, or techniques used, and explain how they contributed to the implementation.
 - Include screenshots, diagrams, or code snippets where relevant to showcase your progress.